Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Theory and methods

 If the statistical description of the 21-cm signal (here the 21-cm power spectrum) is our main focus, then we hope to avoid the need to run a semi-numerical simulation for each parameter combination.
 We can instead construct an emulator that provides rapidly-computed output statistics that capture the important information in the signal given a set of astrophysical parameters.

-We train the neural network to predict the 21-cm power spectrum based on the seven parameter astrophysical model specified above.
+We train a neural network to predict the 21-cm power spectrum based on the seven parameter astrophysical model specified above.
+This trained network/emulator is used primarily for inference using MCMC (hereafter, the word 'emulator' refers to the network that predicts the power spectrum given the seven parameter astrophysical model).
 As in the case of the ANN to predict the parameters, here also we standardize the features as part of data pre-processing.
-To reduce the dimension of the power spectrum data, we apply PCA transformation to the data; after experimentation we found that here 20 PCA components suffice.
+To reduce the dimension of the power spectrum data, we apply PCA transformation to the data; after experimentation we found that here 20 PCA components suffice to capture $> 98\%$ of the data variance.
 As before, we again use a log scale for both the dataset of the parameters and the 21-cm power spectra.
 Next we need to find the appropriate neural network architecture to construct the emulator.
 For this, we choose some specified hyperparameters for our multi layer perceptron estimator and search among all possible combinations to find the best one to use in our MLP regressor.
-To emulate the 21-cm power spectrum, we use a three layer MLP with 134 neurons in each layer.
-We use the logistic sigmoid function as the activation function for the hidden layer and limited-memory Broyden–Fletcher–Goldfarb–Shanno (BFGS) optimizer for the weight optimization.
+To emulate the 21-cm power spectrum, we employ a three layer MLP from the \texttt{Scikit-learn} library \citep{scikit_learn} with 134 neurons in each layer.
+Thus, the full network architecture consists of five layers in total: input layer, three hidden layers and output layer.
+We use the logistic sigmoid function \citep{Han1995TheIO} as the activation function for the hidden layer and limited-memory Broyden–Fletcher–Goldfarb–Shanno (BFGS) optimizer \citep{lbfgs_optimizer} for the weight optimization.
 As before, we fix the maximum number of iterations to 10000.
 After emulating the 21-cm power spectrum, we need to inverse PCA transform the predicted data to get back the power spectrum in original dimensions.